wmontgomery4/dotfiles/README.md

 ## My dotfiles

 This repository is to track my dotfiles.

 # General Instructions

 Link what you want.
 Everything is off by default.
 Some examples are below.

+* `ln -s /path/to/repo/.bash_profile ~/.bash_profile`

-* `ln -s /path/to/repo/.vimrc ~/.vimrc`
+* `ln -s /path/to/repo/.tmux.conf ~/.tmux.conf`

-* `ln -s /path/to/repo/.config ~/.config/
+* `ln -s /path/to/repo/.config ~/.config/`

 * Or individually to an existing dir: `ln -s /path/to/repo/.config/nvim ~/.config/nvim`

 See below for individual packages' instructions.

 # Vim/Neovim

-Completion and linting are supported for Rust, Swift, C++, Go, Python, Javascript, Flow, and Typescript.
-Other languages can easily be added.
+The Vim/Neovim setup here has no natural dependencies, it's all Vimscript.
+However, support for completion and linting can be added by installing the relevant system packages, as descripted below.
+Steps for installing the configuration:

 * This repository requires a fairly new version of Vim or Neovim.
 Package managers tend to have a version that is too old.
 These days I install Homebrew on Linux to get around this.
 Then you can